AiCRE-Labs/Brian-Landru/_docs/faqs.md

 ---

 <h1><span id="whatisthis"></span></h1>

-The tool you're using is called Dr. Fill.
+The tool you're using is called **Tenant**.
 It's AiCRE's solution to tenant selection.
 It analyzes information about your properties, their tenants, the surrounding trade area, and historical data to recommend the tenant types that will be the most useful in your property's vacancies.

 <h1><span id="howrecs"></span></h1>

-Dr. Fill makes tenant type recommendations that are predicted to be the most useful across different objectives held by Retailers, Leasing Agents, and Retail CRE Management.
+**Tenant** makes tenant type recommendations that are predicted to be the most useful across different objectives held by Retailers, Leasing Agents, and Retail CRE Management.

 The usefulness of a recommendation is measured by what we call **The Score**. **The Score** is designed to coordinate, balance, and simplify the many different objectives the three primary stakeholders have into a single number that's easy to understand.
 This combination of objectives is done without skewing toward any single objective.
 The objectives and how we measure them are: